reuelrds/reuelrds/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on developing a Reinforcement Learning schedular for a computing cluster.
+- 🔭 I’m working on developing a Reinforcement Learning schedular for a computing cluster.
 - 🌱 I’m currently learning Rust and WebAssembly
 - 💡 I'm interested in Web Development, Machine Learning, and Cloud Computing
 - 💬 Ask me about JavaScript, Python, or any Web Development related topic